-- The Unix/Linux version has more features than Windows or MacOS, which are referred to as "clipped." - Your code shouldn't be parallel to do opportunistic computing (MPI requires a fixed set of resources throughout the entire run), and it shouldn't try to do any funky communication (e.g., opening sockets). - For a Red Hat Linux Condor pool, you have to be able to compile your code with gcc, g++, g77 or NAG f95. - Also, depending on the PCs that have Condor on them, you may have limitations on, for example, how big your jobs' RAM footprint can be.
+- The Unix/Linux version has more features than Windows or MacOS, which are referred to as "clipped." - Your code shouldn't be parallel to do opportunistic computing (MPI requires a fixed set of resources throughout the entire run), and it shouldn't try to do any funky communication (for example, opening sockets). - For a Red Hat Linux Condor pool, you have to be able to compile your code with gcc, g++, g77 or NAG f95 (which is a Fortran90-to-C translator that then calls gcc). - Also, depending on the PCs that have Condor on them, you may have limitations on, for example, how big your jobs' RAM footprint can be.